Sweetens Cove Golf C...

 We were hired in March 2011 to redesign and completely rebuild the existing nine hole Sequatchie Valley Golf & Country Club, which was subsequently rebranded "Sweetens Cove Golf Club".
 The course, which was originally opened in the early 1950's, has been an integral part of the community in Marion County, Tennessee for nearly 60 years.

-It was our distinct honor to be awarded the commission for this exciting job.
 Below you will see photos of our work, and you can check back for regular updates about the course, which will be posted on the 'Journal' section of the website.

 Praise for the work: